-The Kernel's RTOS will utilize the MCU's memory protection unit to prevent memory access violations (e.g. stack overflow).
+The Kernel utilizes the MCU's memory protection unit to prevent memory access violations (e.g. stack overflow).
 When a memory access violation is detected, the system will perform a reset.
+Hardware is designed so that a reset of the MCU brings all controller outputs to a safe or de-energized state.